Post at Ackworth |

 (1864), Allatoona

 A collection of three Union works built to protect the old railroad pass through town.
-The main work is the extant Star Fort on the west-side of the deep railroad cut, with Rowett's Redoubt to the west of it.
-Another extant redoubt is located on the east-side of the cut.
+The main work is the extant Star Fort on the west-side of the deep railroad cut, with Rowett's (Western) Redoubt to the west of it.
+Another extant redoubt is located on the east-side of the cut (Eastern Redoubt).
 The first effective use of the Signal Corps to save a beseiged fort occurred here in October 1864, as CSA troops attacked hoping to draw General Sherman's forces out of Atlanta.
 The troops at the fort recieved flag signals from the garrison on Kennesaw Mountain to hold out for the relief column.
-This event inspired the religious song "Hold the Fort, for I am Coming".
+This event supposedly inspired the religious song "Hold the Fort, for I am Coming".

 The Confederates earlier fortified the pass in May 1864 with Fort Hammond (2).
 The Union took it over and reworked it.
+Allatoona Pass was incorporated into Red Top Mountain State Park in 2006.

-Cartersville Earthworks
+Cartersville Defenses

 (1864), Cartersville